raspberrypilearning/scary-spot-the-difference/en/step_7.md

 --- /task ---

 --- task ---
-Then add a line to start playing the sound just before the second image is shown, and another to stop the sound just before pygame quits.
+Then add a line of code to start playing the sound just before the second image is shown, and add another line to stop the sound just before Pygame quits.

 --- code ---
 ---